-- Section 175 of the Education Act 2002 which places a duty on schools and local authorities to safeguard and promote the welfare of pupils - Working Together to Safeguard Children which is a guide to inter-agency working to safeguard and promote the welfare of children (July 2018) - The School Staffing (England) Regulations 2009 which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques - The Children Act 1989 (and 2004 amendment) which provides a framework for the care and protection of children - Section 5B (11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015 which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a female under 18 years of age.
-Duties are also included through Statutory guidance on FGM which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - Rehabilitation of Offenders Act 1974 which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006 which defines what 'regulated activity' is relation to children - Childcare (Disqualification) Regulations 2009 (and 2018 amendment) and Childcare Act 2006 which set out who is disqualified from working with children - Children and Families Act 2014 aimed to protect vulnerable children or those at risk. - Equality Act 2010 (including the Public Sector Equality Duty PESD) covers everyone and protects people from discrimination, harassment and victimisation.
-Schools must not unlawfully discriminate against pupils because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics).
-The
+- Section 175 of the Education Act 2002 which places a duty on schools and local authorities to safeguard and promote the welfare of pupils - Working Together to Safeguarding Children which is a guide to inter-agency working to safeguard and promote the welfare of children (July 2018) - The School Staffing (England) Regulations 2009 which set out what must be recorded on the single central record and the requirement for at least one person on a school interview/appointment panel to be trained in safer recruitment techniques - The Children Act 1989 (and 2004 amendment) which provides a framework for the care and protection of children - Section 5B (11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015 which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a female under 18 years of age.
+Duties are also included through Statutory guidance on FGM which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - Rehabilitation of Offenders Act 1974 which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006 which defines what 'regulated activity' is relation to children - Childcare (Disqualification) Regulations 2009 (and 2018 amendment) and Childcare Act 2006 which set out who is disqualified from working with children - Children and Families Act 2014 aimed to protect vulnerable children or those at risk. - Equality Act 2010 covers everyone and protects people from discrimination, harassment and victimisation.